GIXLabs/GIXLabs.github.io/how_to/cnc_milling_setup.md

 ![](/assets/images/cnc_setup/open_moveTool.png)

-Type 0.944, -0.268 in for the X and Y position, then press the big green 'GO TO' button to make the machine move to these coordinates.
+Using the arrow buttons on the yellow 'To Move Tool' menu, move the tool approximately above the X and Y position zero-position of the stock as in Fusion 360 model.
+You can move the Z axis up and down to visually check if the Tool is near to the zero-position.
+Be careful not to lower the z axis too much such that it hits the stock/bed.

 ![](/assets/images/cnc_setup/move_coordinates.png)